UsedMosquito6/capstoneproject/beta-testing.md

 # Beta Testing

 # Person 1
+- Make the buttons on the title screen functional.

+- Add waves.

-- stuff to change
+- Add a way to lose.

 # Person 2
-- other stuff to change
+- Change the way it shoots. x = (width - x).